kwesinavilot/delight/README.md

 - ✅ Seamless mode switching

 ### Microsoft Edge
-- ✅ Sidepanel mode supported
+- ✅ Sidepanel mode fully supported
-- ❌ Fullscreen mode disabled (Edge API limitations)
+- ⚠️ Fullscreen mode supported but may have issues
 - ✅ All AI tools and page attachment
-- ⚠️ Some features may have reduced performance
+- ⚠️ Some Chrome-specific behaviors may differ

 **Note**: For the best experience, we recommend using Google Chrome.
 Edge users will receive helpful notifications about feature limitations.